cyb2rS2c/StealthChopper/README.md

 chmod +x listenOnSomeOne.py
 sudo python3 listenOnSomeOne.py <target_ip> <interface>
 ```
 **Example:**
 ```bash
 sudo python3 listenOnSomeOne.py 192.168.1.121 wlan0
 ```
 - `<target_ip>`: The single IPv4 address you want to target.
 - `<interface>`: The network interface to use (e.g., `eth0`, `wlan0`).

-The script will:
+**The script will:**

-1. Validate your inputs.
+    1-Validate your IP and interface input.
+    2-Ensure url_file.txt exists (generates it via common_url.py if missing).
-2. Generate a filter file to exclude all IPs except the target.
+    3-Create a custom filter file excluding all other IPs.
-3. Compile the filter file for Ettercap.
+    4-Compile the filter file for Ettercap.
-4. Launch Ettercap, Bettercap, and Wireshark in separate GNOME terminal windows.
+    5-Launch Ettercap, Bettercap, and Wireshark in separate terminal sessions.
-5. Wireshark will open with a display filter matching only traffic to/from your target IP.

-**Note:**
-If you see a usage message, double-check your arguments.
+    6-Apply a Wireshark filter for target IP and optionally domains from url_file.txt.
-Press Ctrl+C in the main terminal to exit gracefully.
+    Tip: Press Ctrl+C in the main terminal to exit gracefully.

 # Educational Purposes